2023 Solar Incentives Guide for Citrus, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Rebates: A rebate is a partial refund credited to your account after you've paid for your solar system.
-Rebates might be offered by your local utility company, your state or your county.
-The discount that rebates offer is normally applied to the price of solar panels before calculating tax credits.
+- Rebates: A solar rebate is a partial refund credited to your account after you've paid for your solar system.
+These may be offered by your local utility company, your state or your county.
+The discount that rebates offer is normally applied to the price of solar panels before tax credits are calculated.

 Federal Solar Incentives

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners can apply for a credit equal to 30% of the total cost.
-The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
-Starting in 2023, it will also be easier to claim credits for energy storage systems under the new laws.
+In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
+For solar systems installed between January 1, 2022 and December 31, 2032, homeowners may be eligible for a credit for 30% of the total cost.
+After 2033, the percentage will decrease annually until the Clean Energy Credit ends in 2035.
+Beginning in 2023, it will also be easier to obtain credits for energy storage systems under this new program.

 State & Local Solar Incentives